 '''

 pragma Default_Scalar_Storage_Order (High_Order_First);

 with System; use System;

-package DSSO1 is
+package DSS01 is

 type H1 is record

 a : Integer;

 end record;

 type L2 is record

 a : Integer;

 end record;

 for L2'Scalar_Storage_Order use Low_Order_First;

 type L2a is new L2;

 package Inner is

 type H3 is record

 a : Integer;

 end record;

 pragma Default_Scalar_Storage_Order (Low_Order_First);

 type L4 is record

 a : Integer;

 end record;

 end Inner;

 type H4a is new Inner.L4;

 type H5 is record

 a : Integer;

 end record;

-end DSSO1;
+end DSS01;

 '''

-In this example record types L.. have Low_Order_First scalar storage order, and record types H.. have High_Order_First.
+In this example record types with names starting with L have Low_Order_First scalar storage order, and record types with names starting with H have $High_Order_First$.
 Note that in the case of H4a, the order is not inherited from the parent type.
-Only an explicitly set Scalar_Storage_Order gets inherited on type derivation.
+Only an explicitly set $Scalar_Storage_Order$ gets inherited on type derivation.